-Mortality rates were based on the RP 2014 Mortality tables, as appropriate, with adjustment for mortality improvements based on Scale MP-2019.
-The actuarial assumptions used in the June 30, 2019 valuation were based on actuarial experience study for the period July 1, 2014 to June 30, 2016.
-Other demographic assumptions are set to be consistent with the actuarial assumptions reflected in the December 31, 2017 KPERS pension valuation.
+Mortality rates were based on the RP-2014 Mortality tables, as appropriate, with adjustment for mortality improvements based on Scale MP-2020.
+The actuarial assumptions used in the June 30, 2020 valuation have utilized the assumptions for the Kansas Public Retirement System (KPERS) as provided in the December 31, 2019 actuarial valuation reports for the pension plan.
+These assumptions were adopted by the KPERS Board in connection with a study of experience during 2016-2018.